pollosp/habitat-sinatra/README.md

+## Important

+- This code is an example and may not work as you expect

 ## Vars

-export HAB_AUTH_TOKEN=(github token with GitHub authentication: user:email and read:org )
+- export HAB_AUTH_TOKEN=(github token with GitHub authentication: user:email and read:org )
-export HAB_ORIGIN=pollosp # your origin created in https://app.habitat.sh
+- export HAB_ORIGIN=pollosp # your origin created in https://app.habitat.sh

 ## Others